 Weight loss medications such as Wegovy® and Zepbound® are a tool for the treatment of obesity, not a cure.
 When the medications and healthy lifestyle changes are stopped, weight regain can occur.
 Think of obesity like other chronic conditions such as high blood pressure or diabetes - it requires ongoing management.
 Just as blood pressure medicine works best when combined with a healthy lifestyle, weight loss medications are similar.
 As recommended by New Jersey Bariatric Center®, when weight loss medications are paired with healthy eating habits, regular exercise and lifestyle changes, long term success is achievable.
 If you return to previous habits after stopping the medication, you're likely to regain weight.

-Video by Dr. Fastiggi, a weight loss expert about stopping Wegovy® and Zepbound®
+Video with a weight loss expert about stopping Wegovy® and Zepbound®

 @njbcenter